ralbalpal/cricket/README.md

 # cricket
-Scrape data from howstat and clean it allowing the user to gather information on a all the players of a country, country win/loss stats or stats of a particular player.
+Scrape data from howstat, clean it and allow the user to gather information on all the players who have played for a country, country win/loss stats or stats of a particular player.